 Requirements for an Israeli Citizen

 If either of your parents is a citizen of Israel, or if you lived in Israel at some point in the past, it is your responsibility to make sure that your status with the Israeli Defense Forces is worked out and clear.
 If you hold an Israeli passport, you must enter Israel with your Israeli passport.
 If either of your parents are Israeli citizens, you may still have obligations to the State of Israel that must be resolved prior to your trip even if you do not have an Israeli passport.
 It is important that you take care of these matters before you arrive in Israel.
 We recommend that you contact your nearest Israeli consular office if you have any questions.

 Health insurance is provided on all NEXT programs, covering participants for most anything but pre-existing conditions or self-inflicted injuries (Summary Policy | Detailed Policy).
 That being said, we do require you to come to Israel with your own valid health insurance policy that includes coverage of pre-existing conditions.
 You will submit the policy information in your online application.
 If you are not insured on your own or if your home medical insurance policy does not cover you abroad, then you NEED to arrange for an insurance policy that covers you for pre-existing conditions during your NEXT experience.
 Contact us to learn more.

 Medication & Vaccinations

 If you are taking a prescription medication, we recommend packing your medication with your carry-on luggage in case your main luggage is delayed.
-We also recommend bringing enough medication to last for the entire time that you expect to be in Israel.
+We also recommend bringing enough medication to last for the entire duration of your stay in Israel.
 It can otherwise be difficult and rather expensive to obtain a prescription for pre-existing conditions once in Israel.
 If you have a notable medical condition, please inform us in advance; no one likes surprises, and just remember that this is all for your safety.
 All medical records will be kept strictly confidential.